Brain Chains as Topological Signatures for Alzheimer's Disease: Acknowledgements

 \section{Acknowledgements}

 The authors thank Daniele Celoria for fruitful discussions and helpful comments on this manuscript.
 AG is grateful for the support by the Engineering and Physical Sciences Research Council of Great Britain under research grants EP/R020205/1.
 HAH gratefully acknowledges EPSRC EP/R005125/1 and EP/T001968/1, the Royal Society RGF$\backslash$EA$\backslash$201074 and UF150238, and Emerson Collective.
 CG gratefully acknowledges the support by NIH fellowship grant 1F32HL162423-01.
 DB and HAH are members of the Centre for Topological Data Analysis, funded in part by EPSRC EP/R018472/1.
+Finally, the authors thank one of the reviewers for the suggestion of considering quotienting by homology.
 For the purpose of Open Access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.